SAIL-UA/okn-page/05-user-interface.md

 ## Tools

 We used Dash Plotly to construct the web app.
-The source code can be found at [GitHub link](https://github.com/scao7/OKN-APP/).
+The source code can be found at [Shengting Cao repo](https://github.com/scao7/OKN-APP/).

 ### Setting Up the Environment